RFQ for 50 kW ORC: Power Production through Geothermal Energy

 Inauguration of the System

 The inauguration ceremony of the plant was held on 13 December, 2016 at 4:30 PM at Swaminarayan Temple, Dholera, Gujarat.
 Honourable Minister Shri Bhupendra Singh Chudasama [Minister of Revenue, Education (Primary, Secondary and Adult), Higher and Technical Education, Legislative and Parliamentary affairs] was the Chief Guest in the event.
 The system was inaugurated by him at 5:00 PM in the evening as he cut the ribbon and unveiled the foundation stone.
 The ribbon cutting ceremony was followed by inaugural session in the Sabha Mandap of the Swaminarayan Temple.
 The hall was air cooled by the Geothermal Space Heating and Cooling system.
-Dr. T. K. K. Reddy, Director General, PDPU, Dr Anirbid Sircar, Director, School of Petroleum Technology and Head-CEGE, faculty members from PDPU and entire team CEGE were present during the event.
+Dr. T. K. K. Reddy, Director General, PDEU, Dr Anirbid Sircar, School of Petroleum Technology and Head-CEGE, faculty members from PDEU and entire team CEGE were present during the event.
 Function also witnessed various esteem guests from industries like ONGC Energy Centre New Delhi, and Green India Building System and Services (GIBSS), Mumbai and Saket Engineering, Vadodara and Ministry of New and Renewable Energy (MNRE), Government of India.

 Shri Bhupendra Sinh Chudasama congratulated the entire team for the remarkable success of the project.
 He also appreciated the overall efforts of the entire team of CEGE.
 He also appreciated the academic benefits generated through this project.